sunidhi1dec/Projects/README.md

-# Projects
+# QR CODE GENERATOR
-This contains all the projects
+This contains all the code for the project...